Clinical-Genomics/BALSAMIC/docs/balsamic_filters.rst

 **Sentieon's TNscope**
 =======================

-BALSAMIC utilizes the `TNscope` algorithm for the variant calling of somatic SNV/INDELS in WGS samples.
+BALSAMIC utilizes the `TNscope` algorithm for calling somatic SNVs and INDELS in WGS samples.
 The `TNscope <https://www.biorxiv.org/content/10.1101/250647v1.abstract>`_ algorithm performs the somatic variant calling on the tumor-normal or the tumor-only samples, using a Haplotyper algorithm.

 **TNscope filtering (Tumor_normal)**
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-To the variants in TNscope raw vcf file `SNV.somatic.$CASE_ID.tnscope.all.vcf.gz`, the following filters are applied and those that scored as `PASS` are considered to the final vcf file `SNV.somatic.$CASE_ID.tnscope.all.filtered.pass.vcf.gz`.
+The following filters are applied to the variants in TNscope raw vcf file `SNV.somatic.$CASE_ID.tnscope.all.vcf.gz` and the variants scored as `PASS` are included in the final vcf file `SNV.somatic.$CASE_ID.tnscope.all.filtered.pass.vcf.gz`.

 *Total Depth (DP)*: Refers to the overall read depth from all target samples supporting the variant call